geosolutions-it/MapStore2/docs/user-guide/longitudinal-profile.md

 * Cumulative elevation loss

-* Number of points processed (The number of stitches varies according to the pitch chosen).
+* Number of points processed (the number of points varies according to the pitch chosen).

 ## Setting Parameters